zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/use-array-fields.md

 sidebar_label: "Array Field"
 beta: FALSE
 notebook: FALSE
 description: "The Array type is used to store fields containing multiple values of the same data type.
 It provides a flexible way to store attributes with multiple elements, making it especially useful in scenarios where a set of related data needs to be saved.
-In Milvus, you can store Array fields alongside vector data, enabling more complex query and filtering requirements. | BYOC"
+In Zilliz Cloud clusters, you can store Array fields alongside vector data, enabling more complex query and filtering requirements. | BYOC"
 type: origin
 token: N0RmwUtmqinQvokWdYLc3yV5nJh
 sidebar_position: 9